 The Spit Trail leads south from the day-use area and runs down the middle of the peninsula to the North Jetty.
 After about 1.2 miles the trail splits and makes a lollipop loop with the jetty at its far end.
 You’ll also find several spur trails that lead to the beach so you can vary your ride by returning beside the waves.
 In the wet season, parts of the Spit Trail may be under water.

-Facilities: 17 campsites, each with a 2-horse corral.
-Toilets, drinking water, fire rings, picnic tables.
+Nehalem Bay State Park offers the only horse camping facilities on the northern Oregon coast.
+It has nice accommodations with 2-horse corrals (some with new steel corrals), toilets, drinking water, and manure bins.
+The campsites are well separated by dense stands of coastal pines.
 Most sites are back-in with room for one trailer, but a few are pull-through.
-You’ll find hot showers and flush toilets at the nearby family campground.
+You’ll also find hot showers and flush toilets at the nearby family campground.
+Reservations are a must at this popular horse camp.
 The day-use area has parking for several trailers, plus a toilet and a warm-up corral.